ianpurvis/rollup-plugin-fork/README.md

 ## Web Worker Example

-  The following example re-emits an IIFE web worker bundle.  `format` is overridden while `output.entryFileNames` is inherited to give the worker a hashed file name.
+  The following example outputs an ES bundle with an IIFE web worker asset.
+  `format` is overridden while `entryFileNames` is inherited to give the worker a hashed file name.

   **main.js**